gauniverseorg/ga-docs/docs/Tutorials/ga-analytics.md

 sidebar_position: 10
 ---

-# GA Analytics
+# General Admin Analytics

-Welcome to this tutorial on creating GA Analytics dashboards in GA Universe.
-This guide will walk you through the significance of reporting and the steps involved in crafting dashboards in the GA Universe platform.
+Welcome to this tutorial on creating General Admin Analytics dashboards in General Admin.
+This guide will walk you through the significance of reporting and the steps involved in crafting dashboards in the General Admin platform.

 ## The Importance of Reporting

 Reporting is a cornerstone in today's business environment.
 By harnessing data visualization, it bolsters decision-making, enabling stakeholders to comprehend intricate data rapidly and efficiently.
 Not only does reporting offer insights that can spur business growth, but it also ensures real-time identification of business opportunities and challenges.
 Tracking key performance indicators in real-time is fundamental for maintaining business agility, facilitating prompt interventions when required.
 Reporting simplifies the often challenging task of data interpretation, making it more streamlined and accessible to relevant entities.

-### Prerequisites for GA Analytics
+### Prerequisites for General Admin Analytics

-Before delving into GA Analytics, it's essential to lay down the basics.
+Before delving into General Admin Analytics, it's essential to lay down the basics.
 Central to any solid reporting mechanism are DataObjects, which need to be diligently populated with relevant data.
 This ensures the analyzed and reported information is both accurate and pertinent.
 The quality of this data can have a significant bearing on the insights derived and decisions made.

-A vital component in GA Analytics is the ROLAP (Relational Online Analytical Processing) data source, a potent tool enabling dynamic multidimensional analysis of extensive data.
+A vital component in General Admin Analytics is the ROLAP (Relational Online Analytical Processing) data source, a potent tool enabling dynamic multidimensional analysis of extensive data.
 Moreover, transitioning DataObjects to a structured, query-optimized setting is crucial.
 Here, relational tables come into the picture, ensuring seamless DataObject migration and preserving data integrity

 ### Overview of the Steps

-GA Universe offers a structured process for report generation, demanding meticulous execution of several steps:
+General Admin offers a structured process for report generation, demanding meticulous execution of several steps:

 #### Data Migration and Timetable Creation